 Then one took the bait.
 LG was positioned in her chair.
 She held the rod tight and heaved and ho-ed as she reeled in a fish.
 The fight was on.
 She pulled and tugged.
 She would bring the fish close to the boat and then her jaw would drop as the fish would take the line and run.
 Her determination exploded as she waited, caught her breath and then began the fight again.
 Her little biceps bulged and she snarled and growled as she worked the fish in.
 LG kept pulling and tugging until the first mate finally told her to hold it.
 He brought the fish aboard and she grinned from ear to ear.
 She had caught her largest fish to date.
 A 40-pound jack crevalle.

 That beautiful day LG and I reeled in a total of six of those fish.
 We cheered and the captain, first mate and Hank laughed at us as we caught our “BIGGEST FISH EVER!”
-She ended the day with a total of 12 bait fish, and four jack crevalle; the largest was over 60 pounds.
-At school she won two of the four categories in her school contest, most fish and biggest fish.
+She ended the day with a total of 12 baitfish, and 4 jack crevalle; the largest was over 60 pounds.
+At school she won 2 of the 4 categories in her school contest, most fish and biggest fish.

 Now, after burning biceps, excitement and fun, our bucket lists have grown.
 We are training for what we hope will be our next family vacation.
 We hope it will be a sport-fishing adventure including a chase of dorado, tuna and of course, marlin.
 Our work is never done, and of course the early bird gets a big fish.